-Degree.
+- Degree.
 For school counselor, psychologist, social worker and speech language pathologist/audiologist: Master's degree from a regionally accredited institution.
 For School OT, PT and Nurse: Bachelor's degree from a regionally accredited institution with a major in the role.

-Certificate from another state + 3 years experience in that role
+Certificate from another state + 3 years of out-of-state experience in that role in K-12 schools

-Exam – For school counselor, psychologist, social worker and speech language pathologist/audiologist: must complete a written comprehensive examination or approved alternative
+- Exam – For school counselor, psychologist, and speech language pathologist/audiologist: must complete a written comprehensive examination or approved alternative

 Details for the above basic requirements are outlined in the requirements for residency and initial ESA certification.